raphaelsenn/dropout/README.md

 * **Key idea:** Dropout is a technique that addressed both of these issues (preventing overfitting and combining different models).
 The term "dropout" refers to (randomly) dropping out units (input + hidden, along with thier connections) from the neural network during training.
 It can be inteerpreted as a way of reularizing a neural network by adding noise to its hidden units.

+* **In practice:** Most Deep Learning libraries automatically scale up the output of each neuron during training by 1/p, such that no changes are required during inference.

 ## How does dropout work?

 * In the simplest case, each unit is retained with a fixed probability $p \in (0, 1)$ independent of other units. $p=0.5$ seems to be close to optimal for a wide range of networks and tasks.
 For input units, however, the optimal probability of retention i usually closer to 1 then to 0.5.